-Each Fund which is not a mutual fund trust under the Tax Act throughout a taxation year may, in certain circumstances, be subject to alternative minimum tax under the Tax Act for that year.
+Each Fund which is not a mutual fund trust under the Tax Act throughout a taxation year may, in certain circumstances, be subject to alternative minimum tax under the Tax Act for that year (however, an "investment fund" is not subject to alternative minimum tax).
 This could occur, for example, in years in which the Fund has losses on income account, as well as capital gains.
 Any alternative minimum tax payable by the Fund may be carried forward to offset net income tax liability of the Fund in a subsequent year, subject to the rules in the Tax Act.